 Data Storage

-The Insta360 Titan requires a lot of hard drive space for it’s unprocessed files.
+The Insta360 Titan requires a lot of hard drive space for its unprocessed files.
 Remember, this machine has 8 cameras capturing footage to 8 MicroSD Cards.
 To give you an idea of storage required, each minute will be around 10GB.
-We captured around 7 minutes per shot and we captured 9 shots with a combined data of 600GB before any processing had begun.
+We captured around 7 minutes per shot.
+In addition, we captured 9 shots with a combined data of 600GB before any processing had begun.

 Clear some space on your hard drive, you’re going to need it.